Sally071-glitch/DaVinci/about.md

 ## Contact

-If something here sparks a thought, reach me at: `your.email@example.com`
+If something here sparks a thought, reach me at: `davinci@duck.com`

 ---

-*"The noblest pleasure is the joy of understanding."*
+*"Somewhere, a capacitor is missing."*
-— Leonardo da Vinci
+— DaVinci